Learning to drive is an important milestone but there are a few costs to factor in.

 You can do this by getting added as a named driver on their policy, or you can buy temporary learner driver insurance.

-Before you can take your practical driving test, you'll need to pass your theory.
+Before you can take your practical driving test, you'll need to pass your theory test.

 Car theory tests cost £23 and you can book your theory test online.

 You can take your theory as soon as you have your provisional driving licence.

 Your theory test certificate is only valid for 2 years from the date you passed.

 This means you'll have to retake it if you don't pass your practical before those 2 years are up.

 Once you're confident and comfortable behind the wheel, it's time to book your practical!

 Practical tests cost £62 on weekdays and £75 on evenings, weekends and bank holidays.

 You can book your practical driving test online.